Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Truncated quasi-momentum-dependent propagator of extensive observables

-Therefore, if $A, B$ are not orthogonal to the eigenvectors associated with the leading RP resonance, their correlation function will decay as $\abs{\lambda_1}^t$ at long times, which matches with the definition of an RP resonance in Eq.~\eqref{eq:rp_res}.
-Here on the LHS $\ev{\bullet} \coloneq \frac{1}{2^N} \tr(\bullet)$ (i.e., an infinite temperature average in a finite system) and, for clarity, $A, B$ are assumed to be traceless.
-If $A, B$ are not traceless (i.e., they overlap with identity, which is also the eigenvalue of $\mathcal U$), a similar argument can be made for the connected correlation function defined in Eq.~\eqref{eq:cf}.
-In all the following sections we shall discuss connected infinite temperature autocorrelation functions, we will usually shorten our language and simply say correlation functions.
+Therefore, \diff{provided that $A, B$ have a finite overlap with} the eigenvectors associated with the \mzz{isolated} leading \diff{eigenvalue}, their correlation function will decay as $\abs{\lambda_1}^t$ at long times, which matches with the definition of an RP resonance in Eq.~\eqref{eq:rp_res}.
+Here on the LHS $\ev{\bullet} \coloneq \frac{1}{2^N} \tr(\bullet)$ (i.e., an infinite-temperature average in a finite system) and, for clarity, $A, B$ are assumed to be traceless.
+If $A, B$ are not traceless (i.e., they overlap with the identity, which is also the eigenvalue of $\mathcal U$), a similar argument can be made for the connected correlation function defined in Eq.~\eqref{eq:cf}.
+In all the following sections we shall discuss connected infinite-temperature autocorrelation functions, we will usually shorten our language and simply say correlation functions.
 A similar procedure can also be done at finite temperature or chemical potential by introducing an appropriate inner product with a non-trivial measure.

-If a circuit has a conserved quantity, correlation functions of observables overlapping with a conserved quantity will converge to a non-zero value.
+If a circuit has a conserved quantity, correlation functions of observables overlapping with the conserved quantity will converge to a non-zero value.
 In the RP resonance language, this would imply the presence of $\lambda_i = 1$ in the decomposition in Eq.~\eqref{eq:rp_decay_show}.
 Additionally, also all powers of the conserved quantity are conserved quantities, although typically non-local.
-While they cannot cause correlation functions of extensive (or local) observables to converge to the non-zero value in the thermodynamic limit, they can introduce plateaus in finite systems that decay as a power law in system size.
+While they cannot cause correlation functions of extensive (or local) observables to converge to a non-zero value in the thermodynamic limit, they can introduce plateaus in finite systems that decay as a power law in system size.
 We discuss this effect in Appendix~\ref{app:plateaus}.